Bengis/nba-wnba-salary-gap/README.md

 ## PDF Report

 You can check the report of this proyect in this link.
-The report is in spanish.
+The report is in spanish:

 [https://github.com/Bengis/nba-wnba-salary-gap/blob/master/doc/informe-nba-wnba-salary-gap.pdf](https://github.com/Bengis/nba-wnba-salary-gap/blob/master/doc/informe-nba-wnba-salary-gap.pdf)